 - Traumatising content

-My name is Tim or was that is until I died, there was no light at the end of the tunnel, no white room to choose any cheats from, nor was there any meeting with God.
+My name is Tim, or it was until I died.
+There was no light at the end of the tunnel, no white room to choose any cheats from, nor was there any meeting with God.

-That should have been the end of the road for me but like many self-proclaimed main characters, I joined the army of multi-dimension travelers and was reincarnated.
+That should have been the end of the road for me, but like many self-proclaimed main characters, I joined the army of multi-dimensional travelers and was reincarnated.

-Being an avid light novel and manga reader, I would have been excited at the opportunity, if not for my new siblings who tried to kill me as soon as I was born, or my mother who seemed to have something with throwing me off cliffs, and let’s not forget my murderous father who forced me to flatten a small country as my Rite of passage.
+Being an avid light novel and manga reader, I would have been excited about the opportunity, if not for my new siblings, who tried to kill me as soon as I was born, or for my mother, who seemed to have a thing for throwing me off cliffs.
+And let’s not forget my murderous father, who forced me to flatten a small country as my Rite of passage.

 PS: Earlier releases on patreon:

 PPS: The cover is made by the amazing @erinm_arte check her out!

 - Story Score

 - Followers :